30x/permissions/test/README.md

 * git clone sso://edge-internal/permissions
 * execute `npm install` in the root directory of the repository
 * optionally clone 30x/http-helper-functions, execute `npm link` in that directory, and execute `npm link http-helper-functions` where it is used.
 Repeat for 30x/response-helper-functions, 30x/permissions-helper-functions, 30x/pg-event-producer and 30x/pg-event-consumer
-* source local-export-pg-connection-variables.sh will set up environment variables for PG
+* create local-export-pg-connection-variables.sh will set up environment variables for PG
+* create local-export-system-variables.sh
 * execute ./test/run-permissions-allinone.sh in the root directory

 An example local-export-pg-connection-variables.sh looks loime this: